yuucu/todo-tui/README.md

 # 📋 Todo TUI

-A clean, efficient terminal-based todo manager that respects the [todo.txt](http://todotxt.org/) format.
+⌨️ A Vim-like TUI that honors the simplicity of todo.txt 📝

 <table>
 <tr>